foronda/foronda.github.io/about.md

 My name is **Brylian Foronda**, and this is my personal blog.

-I am an alumni of the University of Hawaii at Manoa, with a Bachelors degree in Computer Engineering.
+I am a proud alumni of the University of Hawaii at Manoa with a Bachelors degree in Computer Engineering.
 I am currently a full-time IT Manager at the [Kaʻanapali Beach Hotel](http://kbhmaui.com) and a part-time Web Application Developer at the [Research Corporation at the University of Hawaii](http://www.rcuh.com/).

 ### Academic Achievements
- - Associates degree in Electronics and Computer Engineering Technology from University of Hawaii Maui College
+ - Associates degree in Electronics and Computer Engineering Technology from University of Hawaii Maui College.
+(May 2009)
- - Bachelors degree in Computer Engineering from University of Hawaii at Manoa
+ - Bachelors degree in Computer Engineering from University of Hawaii at Manoa.
+(Dec.
+2012)

 ### Web Development Experience
  - ASP.NET Framework and SQL Server